amiegirl/Hamoye/README.md

 # Hamoye Data Science Project Files
-Pre-Courses: Introduction to Python With Google Colab & Anaconda Version control with Git
+Pre-Courses: Introduction to Python With Google Colab & Anaconda, Version control with Git

 STAGE A: Introduction to Python for Machine Learning